k1te-m/Employee-Directory/README.md

   ![GitHub](https://img.shields.io/github/license/k1te-m/Employee-Directory)![GitHub top language](https://img.shields.io/github/languages/top/k1te-m/Employee-Directory)

   ## Descripton
-  An employee directory for employees or managers to be able to quickly view non-sensitive information about their colleagues.
+  A React application that acts as an employee directory for employees or managers to be able to quickly view non-sensitive information about their colleagues.
 The directory allows users to filter by name using the search bar and also allows the table to be sorted by name.

   ## Table of Contents
   * [Installation](#installation)